Riddhish Herbals

 - Convenient tablet form: the traditional kashayam, made easy to carry and take.

-- Marketed by a trusted Gujarat store: Riddhish Herbals, serving since 2015 with genuine products and a bill on every order.
+- Trusted Gujarat store: Riddhish Herbals, serving since 2015, genuine products and a bill on every order.

 - Physician-guided use: a classical formulation intended for use under Ayurvedic supervision.